-Body fat percentage helps to determine your lean body mass.
-Based on this parameter ketogenic calculator helps to calculate how much protein exactly do we need to maintain muscle mass and reduce fat mass.
-Too low or too much protein in a ketogenic diet is dangerous leading to serious health issues.
+The body fat percentage helps determine your lean body mass.
+Based on this parameter, the ketogenic calculator helps calculate how much protein you need to maintain muscle mass and reduce fat mass.
+Moreover, protein imbalance in a ketogenic diet may cause serious health issues.

-The activity level helps to determine how much the minimum amount of calories your body needs to burn in a day.
-Based on activity level total calorie requirements as well as macronutrient ratios vary.
+The activity level helps determine the minimum amount of calories your body needs to burn in a day.
+Total calorie and macronutrient requirements may vary, depending on your activity levels.

-The basic principle of the ketogenic diet is to reduce carbohydrate intake and putting your body under a certain metabolic state to utilize more fat for energy.
+The basic principle of the ketogenic diet is to reduce carbohydrate intake and put your body under a certain metabolic state to utilize more fat for energy.

 Generally, in the ketogenic diet, 5-10% of total calories should come from carbs.
-For eg, in a 2000 calorie, ketogenic diet plan carbohydrate intake should be 50 g only per day.
+For instance, in a 2000-calorie ketogenic diet plan, the carbohydrate intake should be 50 g per day.

 How Much Protein Should I Take?

-Protein intake should be sufficient to prevent muscle loss.
-30-35% of the total calorie should come from protein.
-For eg, in 2000 calorie ketogenic diet plan protein intake should be 175 g.
+Protein intake should be sufficient to prevent muscle loss, and 30-35% of the total calories should come from protein.
+For instance, in a 2000-calorie ketogenic diet plan, the protein intake should be 175 g.

-You can include combination of vegetarian and animal protein to fulfil your goals and satiety.
+You can include a combination of vegetarian and animal protein to fulfill your goals and satiety.

 Why Do I Have to Eat So Much Fat?

-Eating more fat put your body under ketosis, a metabolic condition where the body utilises more fat to provide energy.
+Eating more fat puts your body under ketosis, a metabolic condition where the body utilizes more fat to provide energy.

-Yes, you can eat fibre from low carb sources.
-Reducing carbs does not necessarily mean to reduce fibre intake.
-You can get enough fibre from low carb vegetables like green leafy vegetables, seasonal greens etc.
+Yes, you can eat fiber from low-carb sources.
+Reducing carbs does not necessarily mean reducing fiber intake.
+You can get enough fiber from low-carb vegetables like green leafy vegetables, seasonal greens, etc.

-Your fibre intake should be dependent on total calorie intake.
+Your fiber intake should depend on your total calorie intake.

-Weight loss varies based on your activity level and body type.
-You can able to reduce somewhere between 10-20 pounds in a month.
+Weight loss depends on your activity level and body type.
+With a ketogenic diet, you can reduce somewhere between 10-20 pounds in a month.